SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

 Now go ahead and use the "Try-Me" tab to send a few test messages that match the pattern.
 Maybe publish to `spring/cloud/stream/5` and `spring/boot/stream/anything`.
 You should see that the application receives the messages!

+> aside positive
-<aside class="positive">Learn more about why you'd want to use Hierarchical Topics and Wildcard Subscriptions in the <a href="https://www.youtube.com/watch?v=PP1nNlgERQI&ab_channel=Solace">All About Solace Topics</a> video!
-You can also learn more about Solace wildcards in the <a href="https://docs.solace.com/Messaging/Wildcard-Charaters-Topic-Subs.htm"> docs</a>. </aside>
+> Learn more about why you'd want to use Hierarchical Topics and Wildcard Subscriptions in the <a href="https://www.youtube.com/watch?v=PP1nNlgERQI&ab_channel=Solace">All About Solace Topics</a> video!
+You can also learn more about Solace wildcards in the <a href="https://docs.solace.com/Messaging/Wildcard-Charaters-Topic-Subs.htm"> docs</a>.

 If you were to navigate to the queue in the PubSub+ Manager you'll see that the created queue substituted the wildcards with underscores in the queue name as they are invalid characters in a queue name, but applied the proper topic subscription to the queue.
 ![Wildcard Queue 1](img/wildcardQueue1.webp)